Recommended Sociology Books for IAS

 The topics like Systems of Kinship, Religion and Society, Works and Economic Life don’t require dedicated book rather they they are based on the works of social thinkers.
 So first understand their work in depth and then combine this understanding with topics and social studies from Haralambos to frame your answers.
 Also prepare your own clippings of social surveys if you come across them in magazines or The Hindu to make your answers stand out.

-Sociology Paper 2 Books
+Sociology Books for Paper 2

 The most striking reality of India is not class but caste and M.N Srinivas, one of the foremost Indian Sociologists, explains the caste system from the structural-functionalist perspective in a language that is very easy to comprehend.
-The book it self is quite short and can be read in just 3 days from start to finish.
-Caste in Modern India also contains social research conducted among the Coorgs by Srinivas and is very relevant for answering questions in Paper 2.
+Caste its Twentieth Century Avatar explains how caste equations have evolved in India after the Independence phase and particularly after the Mandal politics of 1990’s.

-Social Change in Modern India by M.N Srinivas
+6. Social Change in Modern India by M.N Srinivas

 Social change is another important focus of the Sociology syllabus.
 After all no society, however rigid, is completely statics and change in different degrees modifies it in myriad ways.
-To understand the changes taking place in Indian society right from the British period M.N Srivivas has written this very short and readable book.
+To understand the changes taking place in Indian society right from the British period M.N Srivivas has written this very short and readable book called Social Change in Modern India.
 Through this book Srinivas refutes Louis Dumont’s theory of a static and unchanging India.
-A recommended book for Sociology mains paper.
+A Social Change in Modern India for Sociology mains paper.

 I can go on about sociology books but the fact is the above books are enough to cover the meat of the syllabus.
 For rest of the syllabus instead of referring individual books go through the IGNOU notes that covers the remaining paper 2 syllabus adequately.

-Recommended Reference Books for Prelims
+Reference Books for IAS